 Micromax Canvas Xpress 2, at Rs 5,999, is the cheapest octa core smartphone in the market today.
-In other areas also, it looks decent with features like 1 RAM, 5 inch display, 13 rear auto focus camera, 2 megapixel front camera, 8 GB internal storage, 32 GB expandable storage etc.
+In other areas also, it looks decent with features like 1 GB RAM, 5 inch HD display, 13 Megapixel rear auto focus camera, 2 megapixel front camera, 8 GB internal storage, 32 GB expandable storage etc.

 We have used the phone for about a fortnight and here is our findings of Micromax Canvas Xpress 2.